daniellauyu/FastMuseForObsidian/README_EN.md

 - **Add Inspirations**: Activate Alfred, type the keyword (e.g., `lg`) followed by your inspiration content, and press Enter to add.
 - **Add Tasks**: Activate Alfred, type the keyword (e.g., `td`) followed by the task content, and press Enter to add.
+- **Time Management Logging**: Activate Alfred, input the keyword (e.g., tl), then enter what you're doing and select a time category.
+Press Enter to add the entry.

 ## Support